Tweety-FER/in2ngPlayground/tutorial/angular/filters.md

 };
 ```

-We will be performing tests on strings `firstName`, `lastName`, and `key`, number `balance`, and date `date`.
+We will be performing tests on the strings `firstName`, `lastName`, and `key`, the number `balance`, and the date `date`.
-The original display values, before using filters on them, can be displayed like this;
+The original display values, without using filters on them, can be displayed like this;

 ```html
 <div ng-controller="tutorialFilterController as filterCtrl">